Skip to main content

 2.5 Hours

-Module ID 75119-13: Describes the personal protective equipment that must be used when working with concrete and masonry as well as the common jobsite and health hazards associated with this type of work.
+Module ID 75119: Covers the personal protective equipment that must be used when working with concrete and masonry.
+Introduces common job site and health hazards associated with this type of work.

 Introduction to Materials Handling